skatingincentralpark/Portfolio/src/projects/machen.md

 order: 04
 ---

-With Firebase I am able to focus on building a unique UI with styled-components.
-DraftJS was used as the rich text editor, with react-transition-group to handle some animations.
+With Firebase I was able to focus on building a unique UI with styled-components.
+DraftJS was used as a rich text editor, with react-transition-group to handle some animations.